 What it means: The term “public charge” has been part of U.S. immigration law since 1882.
 It describes an immigrant who relies – or is likely to rely – too heavily on government benefits.
 An immigrant’s dependence on taxpayers is one of several litmus tests (including health and criminal background) used by immigration officers when making decisions about permission to enter and work in the United States.
 Immigration officials have always been able to deem an individual too expensive to be allowed to enter the country or receive a green card.
 Denial of a green card raises the likeliness of deportation.

-Historically, immigrants who used only a few kinds of government benefits, such as Temporary Assistance for Needy Families and other cash benefits, counted as “public charges,” allowing immigrants to access services like food stamps or Medicaid without fear of endangering their path to citizenship.
+Historically, immigrants who used only a few kinds of government benefits, such as Temporary Assistance for Needy Families and other cash benefits, counted as “public charges,” allowing immigrants to access other services, such as food stamps or Medicaid, without fear of endangering their path to citizenship.

 In August 2019, the Department of Homeland Security published its intention to implement a rule that would expand the types of services that would label an individual user a “public charge.”
 This broadened the definition to include previously uncounted benefits, including food stamps and Medicaid.
 The administration also said it would consider denying green cards to those who earned less than $31,375 for a family of four, don’t speak English, or have large debts.

-Who’s talking about it: Ken Cuccinelli, the acting director of the U.S. Citizenship and Immigration Services, says the new guidelines would ensure only the most self-sufficient immigrants get on the pathway to citizenship.
-In the National Review, Mark Krikorian writes that taxpayers shouldn’t be subsidizing immigrants and that ideally immigrants wouldn’t be using welfare at all.
+Who’s talking about it: Ken Cuccinelli, President Trump’s acting director of the U.S. Citizenship and Immigration Services, has said the rule would ensure only the most self-sufficient immigrants get on the pathway to citizenship.
+In the National Review, Mark Krikorian wrote that taxpayers shouldn’t be subsidizing immigrants, and that ideally immigrants wouldn’t be using welfare at all.

 The National Immigration Law Center and CLASP (The Center for Law and Social Policy) partnered to create the Protect Immigrant Families (PIF) campaign, which offers resource guides and links to research about the potential effects of the changes to the public charge rule.